 Nothing can change the look of a watch more than the strap or bracelet you use to lash the thing to your arm.
 From dressy to casual, tough to delicate, and metal to leather to rubber to fabric, your choices are nearly endless.
+Take your favorite Rolex and add a new strap and you can dramatically change the look and feel of your timepiece.
 They are perhaps limited only by your taste and sense of what looks good on the watch in question.

 Caveat emptor – what follows is almost certainly opinion rather than fact.
 Proceed at your own risk.
 And let’s do a quick terminology check too.
 I never liked the term ‘band’ for that thing that holds your watch on your wrist.
 I like ‘bracelet’ for metal and ‘strap’ for everything else.